pablichjenkov/macao-sdk/component-toolkit/README.md

 to the user of the State Tree where to scope it.
 When the root Composable is recreated in case of screen size, layout or rotation changes.
 The Tree will traverse all the children and will recreate the previous Composable output before the configuration changes.

-<H4>ComponentContext</H4>

-**ComponentContext** is used to share fundamental elements within the components in the state tree, similar to **CompositionLocal** in the Composable tree.
-The ComponentContext is used to dispatch the BackPressed event from child component to parent component.
-It also can be queried to fetch the closest parent component handling navigation, things of that nature.
-This class should not be used to share data between the components, passing data implicitly within the tree is discouraged.
-Implicit data passing decreases portability of the component, it limits to use the **Component** in another application that might not provide the implicit state it depends on.
-To pass data to *Components* use the constructor, is the better option for testability as well.

 <H3>Build the Tree</H3>
 Creating a tree of components is simple.
 Start by the root component and append child components to it.
 Some components